nickfun/learning-guardrail/README.md

-# Learning Twilio Guardrail
+# Learning Guardrail

-An example project while I learn how [Twilio Guardrail](https://github.com/twilio/guardrail) works.
+An example project while I learn how [Guardrail](https://github.com/guardrail-dev/guardrail) works.

 Builds a Akka-Http server that can implements a "todo backend", see https://www.todobackend.com